Sorry, your browser doesn't support Java(tm).

 Back to Top

-How do I figure CLw for sponsons with any other deadrise (bdr) besides 10 degrees?
+How do I figure CLw for sponsons with a deadrise (BDr) besides 10 degrees?
+(STBD book)

 Back to Top